 Service Name: Tendering for Procurement of IT Products

 Memorial University is required to abide by the Provincial Public Tendering Act for all purchases using departmental funding.
 This act stipulates that any purchases totalling $10,000 or more requires public tendering.
-The Computer Purchasing Centre (CPC) is the primary resource for procurement of IT products at Memorial.
-The CPC issues an annual standing offer tender which includes commonly sold items.
-However, if a department requires non standard items or any items that are not included on the current CPC standing offer, the CPC will facilitate the procurement process by issuing a public tender on the department’s behalf.
+IT Procurement is the primary resource for procurement of IT products at Memorial.
+They issue an annual standing offer tender which includes commonly sold items.
+However, if a department requires non standard items or any items that are not included on the current IT Procurement standing offer, IT Procurement will facilitate the procurement process by issuing a public tender on the department’s behalf.

-- Any IT related products as requested by the end user providing they can be sourced by the CPC and suppliers are willing to submit tender bids.
+- Any IT related products as requested by the end user providing they can be sourced by IT Procurement and suppliers are willing to submit tender bids.

 How to request this service: